srikarlanka609/wxo-learner-lab/instructions.md

 ### watsonx Orchestrate ADK

 As mentioned above, the ADK allows hosting the core Orchestrate components on a developer laptop.
-For the lab, you can choose if you want to run the ADK on your own laptop or on a virtual machine that will be provided to you by your instructor.
+For the lab, you will run the ADK on your own laptop.

 #### Local machine